 Managing the Side Effects of Medications

 Most side effects from medications used to manage hypopharyngeal cancer are temporary.
 Side effects of chemotherapy may include fatigue, loss of appetite, nausea, vomiting, dry mouth, and sores in the mouth and throat.
 Cetuximab is associated with a skin rash and itching.

-NYU Langone physicians may prescribe immunotherapy in a clinical trial to manage hypopharyngeal cancer that has spread outside the hypopharynx.
+NYU Langone doctors may prescribe immunotherapy in a clinical trial to manage hypopharyngeal cancer that has spread outside the hypopharynx.
 Immunotherapy helps to boost the body’s immune response to the cancer.
 It is given through intravenous infusion on a schedule determined by your doctor.
 NYU Langone doctors can discuss whether a clinical trial is an option for you.